OPEN- Applications for the 2018-2019 school year are now open.

 With this in mind, the symposium was packed full of exciting learning opportunities for scholars not only at UC Davis but also in the language research community in California.
 Our strong support from sponsors on campus, including the GSA, has ensured that this second annual symposium surpassed the great success achieved at the inaugural symposium last year, thus raising the bar for future conferences related to language research.

-(Excerpted from letter by Kimberly Morris & Emily Moline, Co-chairs of the Cluster on Language Research, 2014-15)
+(Excerpted from a letter by Kimberly Morris & Emily Moline, Co-chairs of the Cluster on Language Research, 2014-15)